SS Wahehe (1922): Description

+The ship had a single screw, driven by a quadruple expansion engine rated at 336 NHP that gave her a speed of 10 kn.

 History

 Wahehe was built for Woermann Linie AG, Hamburg.
 She was used on routes between Germany and Africa.
 She was registered in Hamburg and given the code letters RCQH.
 On 14 September 1922, Wahehe was the first German liner to call at Southampton, United Kingdom after the end of the First World War.
 On 27 November 1927, Wahehe collided with the pier on entering harbour at Boulogne, France and sprang a leak.
 On 3 November 1930, she collided with the German trawler Langeoog at the mouth of the Weser and sunk her with some loss of life.